hpssjellis/my-examples-for-the-arduino-portentaH7/research/LoRaWan/README.md

 Hopefully more people in North America can try to get the LoRa Vision Shield working

+ ## Connected, to Helium HNT eople Network in the US

+See [helium-connected.ino](helium-connected.ino) for connection in the US to the Helium Crypto HNT People Network.
+Must login to the https://console.helium.com/devices  and add your device EUI then the other 2 variables are generated for you.

+Basically used all the default settings and only MKRWAN.h

 My attempt to learn information and make an end Device that I can drive around and see if it connects.

 [a01-lorawan-send-receive.ino](a01-lorawan-send-receive.ino)